-Apple Cider Vinegar and Diabetes: If you pay attention long enough you will find that someone will claim that a certain food or food product is useful for virtually everything that ails you.
+Does apple cider vinegar and diabetes work well together?
+If you pay attention long enough you will find that someone will claim that a certain food or food product is useful for virtually everything that ails you.
 It can cause the most forgiving among us to become a bit jaded.

 One of these product that seems to come up from time to time is apple cider vinegar.
 Some wild claims have been made about its ability to get rid of warts, lice and other undesirable ailments in our life.
-However, there has been more than one set of clinical research findings on the effect of vinegar on diabetics.
+However, there has been more than one set of clinical research findings on the effect of vinegar and diabetes.

 We consulted with the findings on WebMD and have discovered some promise in the potential of using vinegar to assist in glucose management, but is it enough to alter the course of your current therapy?

 What we discovered was that vinegar seemed to lower cholesterol in rats in 2006 with no additional findings in humans.
 We learned that vinegar served to lower blood pressure in rats.
 Again no human study to corroborate the findings.
 Some studies have suggested that vinegar can kill certain cancer cells or slow the growth of some types of cancer.
 Other studies suggest it can actually accelerate the growth of other cancer types.

 Now, as for diabetes.
 The WebMD research indicates, “The effect of vinegar on blood glucose levels is perhaps the best-researched and the most promising of apple cider vinegar’s possible health benefits.
 Several studies have found that vinegar may help lower glucose levels.
 For instance, one 2007 study of 11 people with type 2 diabetes found that taking two tablespoons of apple cider vinegar before bed lowered glucose levels in the morning by 4%-6%.”
 Vinegar also contains chromium which may interfere with your body’s ability to process insulin.